IBM/aspera-cli/docs/README.erb.md

 #### Format of output

 By default, result of type single_object and object_list are displayed using format `table`.
-The table style can be customized with parameter: `table_style` (horizontal, vertical and intersection characters) and is `:.:` by default.
+The table style can be customized with option: `table_style` (horizontal, vertical and intersection characters) and is `:.:` by default.

 In a table format, when displaying **Objects** (single, or list), by default, sub object are flattened (option `flat_hash`).
-So, object `{"user":{"id":1,"name":"toto"}}` will have attributes: `user.id` and `user.name`.
+For example, object `{"user":{"id":1,"name":"toto"}}` will have attributes: `user.id` and `user.name`.
-Setting `flat_hash` to `false` will only display one field: `user` and value is the sub `Hash`.
+Setting option `flat_hash` to `false` will only display one field: `user` and value is the sub `Hash`.
-When in flatten mode, it is possible to filter fields by compound field name using dot as separator.
+When in flatten mode, it is possible to filter fields usinf the option `fields` using the compound field name using `.` (dot) as separator.

 Object lists are displayed one per line, with attributes as columns.
-Single objects are transposed: one attribute per line.
+Single objects (or tables with a single result) are transposed: one attribute per line.
 If transposition of single object is not desired, use option: `transpose_single` set to `no`.

-The style of output can be set using the `format` parameter, supporting:
+The style of output can be set using the `format` option, supporting:

+- `table` : Text table (default)
 - `text` : Value as String
-- `table` : Text table
 - `ruby` : Ruby code
 - `json` : JSON code
 - `jsonpp` : JSON pretty printed